MrDoe/ClippyAI/README.md

 **Getting Started**

 1. Install Ollama from https://ollama.com.
-2. Run `ollama pull gemma2` on the command line to install the llama3 AI model on your PC.
+2. Run `ollama pull gemma2` on the command line to install the Gemma2 AI model or any other model on your PC.
-3. Clone this repository and build and run this tool.
-You may need to build the project twice, if you are using VS Code, because it generates the necessary resources files during the first build.
-5. Check the configuration in App.config.
-The standard values should work fine for most installations.
+3. Download and extract the ZIP file from the latest release.
-6. Run the application.
+4. Run ''setup.exe'' to install and run the application.

 **Using ClippyAI**

+1. Choose the desired task type or define a custom one.
-1. To create a task, simply copy or cut some text from another application (e.g., email, chat, or document).
+2. Copy or cut some text from an application (e.g., email, chat, or document) via [Ctrl]+[C].
-2. Choose the desired task type.
-3. Click ''Send'' to send the task to the local Ollama API.
+3. Click ''Send'' or use [Ctrl]+[Alt]+[C] to send the task to the local LLM.
-4. Review and edit your generated task as needed.
+4. Review or paste your generated task as needed.

 **Disclaimer**